Are you planning your Budva trip and wondering about the best things to do in Budva in one day (or two)? Then this post is perfect for you.

 BUDVA TRAVEL TIPS FOR YOUR ITINERARY

 However, if you want to spend most of your time at the beach, then the summer months are probably the best time to visit.
 It gets busy during the summer months with tons of visitors (especially but not exclusively from Russia).

-If you arrive by car, I would suggest booking your accommodation just outside the old town (free parking is available about 1 km outside of the town center) and walking to the old town.
+If you arrive by car, I suggest booking your accommodation just outside the old town.
+Free parking is available about 1 km outside of the town center and walking to the old town.

 By car, it is also very easy to get to Sveti Stefan.

-However, you can also get to Sveti Stefan by bus – it is quite easy and affordable.
+You can also get to Sveti Stefan by bus – it is quite easy and affordable.

-If you want to spend time at the beach, you can stay here for days and days.
-If you do not visit Budva for a beach vacation, I suggest planning in one day for the old town of Budva and then some time for Sveti Stefan.
+However, if you do not visit Budva for a beach vacation, I suggest planning one day for the old town of Budva and Sveti Stefan.

 Stroll Stari Grad – Old Town

-You can visit the churches and then take a break afterward in the open-air theater that is located in between them.
+You can visit the churches and then take a break afterward in the open-air theater located in between them.
 If you are lucky, you might have musicians playing nice music while you enjoy great views of the Adriatic Sea and parts of the old town.

 Visit Citadela Budva

 I love great views, what about you?
-If you are also a fan of nice scenery (especially if you do not have to hike/climb many stairs), then visiting the Citadela in Budva is one of the top things to do.
+If you are also a fan of nice scenery (especially if you do not have to hike/climb many stairs), visiting the Citadela in Budva is one of the top things to do.